-Forecasts of flow and spill were made available approximately every month during the season.
-Forecasted flows and spills for March 27, May 29 and August 6 at LWG, PRD, TDA, and BON are shown in Appendix E.
+Forecasts of flow and spill were made available approximately every three weeks during the season and affected the accuracy of passage predictions.
+The timing of the updated flow and spill forecast files corresponds with sudden changes in the passage predictions and hence MAD values.
+In the past, these files have been made available more frequently.
+Forecasted flows and spills for April 4, May 23 and July 17 at LWG, PRD, TDA, and BON are shown in Appendix E.

 Early forecasts of daily-averaged flow over the entire season at LWG were moderately accurate.
 The mid-season spike in the flows was anticipated but was not as large as anticipated.
 This reflects the uncertainty associated with weather conditions, snow melt, and runoff from the Snake River basin.
-Flows in 2001 were very low.

-Actual spill forecast values at PRD were not included in the forecasted flow and spill files.
-This happened last year as well.
-For the 2001 season, we used a target spill percent value of 60% at PRD.
+Since migration year 2001, the flow forecast files no longer contain spill forecasts at the Upper Columbia dams operated by the PUDs.
+For the 2002 season, we used a target spill percent value of 61% at PRD (Table 6 contains the target spill values for these Upper Columbia dams).
 The trend for the last three years is in Appendix F. Flow and spill forecasts affect fish passage, total dissolved gas, and temperature.
-Errors in these forecasts have to be propagated through the model and affect model results.
+Errors in these forecasts have to be propagated through the model and do affect model results.